-We give estimates of the particle densities $\mu$ and the intermediate quantities $\pi$ in the general setting.
+We give estimates of the particle density $\mu$ and the intermediate quantity $\pi$ in the general setting.
 These ultimately contribute to the estimate of the graphon function.
-From this section and on, we will keep using the asymptotic comparison symbol $\lesssim$, where $f \lesssim g$ means there exists some constant $c > 0$ such that $f \le cg$.
+From this section onwards, we will keep using the asymptotic comparison symbol $\lesssim$, where $f \lesssim g$ means there exists some constant $c > 0$ such that $f \le cg$.
 In addition, we write $f \lesssim_q g$ if $f \le cg$ for some constant $c$ depending on the quantity $q$ (e.g.\ time horizon $T$, dimension $d$).